M0rtyMerr/BBCGestureRecognizer/README.md

 ## Use cases
 ### Review
-We all know, you are not very smart guy, yeah?
-Sometimes you release shit...
+We all know, you are not very smart guy.
+You release shit quite often...
 User is observing bugs and infinite loading.
 He might want to draw cock on screen.
-This is not a big problem, we are all doing that to relax.
+This is not a big problem, we all do that to relax.
 When he finish his creation - he is absolutely happy.
 Just remember ur feelings after finishing such pictures...
 *AND THEN BANG!!!* It's time to suggest him to review your app.
 Obviously he will appreciate your great sense of humour and give u five stars.